-1. Non-recognition
+1. Non-recognition and removal

 - 23. Some States fail to recognize indigenous peoples at all, which results in the inadequacy of legal protections for them and their lands and acts as both a cause and consequence of displacement.
-Even in some countries that refer to indigenous peoples by other names, including the "hill people" in Thailand, "tribes" or "ethnic minorities" in India and Bangladesh or "small numbered people" in the Russian Federation, the absence of recognition as indigenous peoples obscures and weakens their rights, favouring migration. - 24.
+Even in some countries that refer to indigenous peoples by other names, including the "hill people" in Thailand, "tribes" or "ethnic minorities" in India and Bangladesh or "small numbered people" in the Russian Federation, the absence of recognition as indigenous peoples obscures and weakens their rights, favouring migration.
+In other States, both historically and more recently, indigenous peoples have been removed either for political reasons or because non-indigenous peoples want access to their lands.
+For example, in the nineteenth and twentieth centuries, the United States removed entire tribes of Indians to new territories, often against their will, in cases that gave rise to current disputes among indigenous peoples and about boundaries and jurisdiction.
+During the 1940s, the Tatars were deported from Crimea, their homeland, as collective punishment sanctioned by the Soviet Government for alleged "collaboration with Nazi Germany"; to this day, despite rehabilitation efforts, Crimean Tatars experience intergenerational trauma and the consequences of their forcible migration, including loss of homes, lands and cultural rights. - 24.
 Non-recognition of indigenous land rights, including occupation and titling, is an underlying cause for dispossession, displacement and migration.
-20 The failure to recognize indigenous peoples' rights to traditional lands can also lead to a lack of basic services such as in the Negev, in Israel, where the Bedouin live in "unrecognized villages" lacking services (see A/HRC/18/35/Add.1).
+20 The failure to recognize indigenous peoples' rights to traditional lands can also lead to a lack of basic services, such as in the Negev, in Israel, where the Bedouin live in "unrecognized villages" lacking services (see A/HRC/18/35/Add.1).
 Even in States where community rights are recognized in the Constitution, unless those rights are protected by enabling laws, the rights to live and practise a livelihood in the forest can be quickly eroded when land becomes a commodity.
-In the Russian Federation, some indigenous peoples fear that a law on "The Far East hectare", allocating one hectare of land to all citizens, may deprive them of their land.
-21 In Brazil, despite the recognition in the 1988 Federal Constitution of the right to traditional land, demarcations are pending and indigenous peoples are still confined in reservations, such as the Guarani-Kaiowá people in Mato Grosso do Sul.
+In the Russian Federation, some indigenous peoples fear that a law on the "Far East hectare", allocating one hectare of land to all citizens, may deprive them of their land.
+21 In Brazil, despite the recognition in the 1988 Federal Constitution of the right to traditional land, demarcations are pending and indigenous peoples are still confined to reservations, such as the Guarani-Kaiowá people in Mato Grosso do Sul.